-There were 90 routine tests conducted on the backflow devices in North Brookfield during 2021.
-One device failed the testing and was repaired by the owner and successfully retested.
-Ten devices were not tested due to non-occupancy and/or seasonal with water being off.
+There were 92 routine tests conducted on the backflow devices in North Brookfield during 2022.
+All of the tested devices passed.
+Twelve devices were not tested due to non-occupancy and/or seasonal with water being off.

 For more information or questions regarding this notice, please contact Jamie Flamand, Water Superintendent at 508-867-0207.